How to Build a Mental Resilience Community

 Rumors and false information can spread like wildfire during a crisis, creating unnecessary panic and making a difficult situation even worse.
 The best way to fight misinformation is to establish trusted sources before you need them.
 Identify a few reliable channels for information, whether it’s a local emergency services page or a designated community leader.
 Encourage your network to practice a simple rule: verify before you share.
 Leaning on "trusted messengers" from within your own community is also a powerful strategy.
 When updates come from a familiar and respected person, it helps cut through the noise and ensures everyone is operating with accurate, helpful information.

-Use Technology in Your Crisis Response
+How Technology Can Help Your Crisis Response

 When a crisis hits, your phone and other devices become your lifeline.
 They connect you to loved ones, emergency services, and vital information.
 But these tools are only useful if they’re powered on.
 Keeping a reliable fast portable power bank charged and ready is the first step.
 With your tech ready to go, you can use it to coordinate with your community, stay informed, and manage resources effectively.
 Technology allows for a level of connection and organization that can make a huge difference when you need it most.
 By leveraging the right tools, you can create a more resilient and responsive support network for yourself and your neighbors.

-Share Information in Real Time
+Keep Everyone Informed in Real Time

 During an emergency, situations can change in an instant.
 Technology allows for real-time information sharing that keeps everyone on the same page.
 Use community apps, social media groups, or even a simple group chat to pass along official updates from authorities.
 This interconnectedness ensures that warnings about weather, evacuation routes, or available shelters reach people quickly.
 Designate a few trusted sources to follow and encourage others in your network to do the same.
 This helps centralize information and reduces the chaos of conflicting reports.